AlvBarros/sudoku/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## MVP 1 - Play a Sudoku Game

+This first MVP should be able to simply fetch a Grid to play.

+- Load one puzzle (or random puzzle) from a pre-baked JSON.
+- Editable grid, pencil marks, highlight row/col/box, keyboard navigation.
+- Persist current grid in localStorage keyed by puzzle ID.
+- No backend yet.

+- UI, state mgmt, local persistence, clean code.